hkbu-kennycheng/comp7065/lab2.md

 The basket format is a text file with one transaction per line.
 Each transaction is a list of items separated by commas.
 The first item in each transaction is the transaction ID.
 The rest of the items are the items in the transaction.
 The items are separated by commas.
 The transaction ID and the items are separated by `=`.
 The `output.basket` file is the input of the `Frequent Itemsets` widget and the `Association Rules` widget.

-## Exercise: Frequent Itemset and Association Rule

-### Find the most frequent itemsets with a minimum support of 0.05
+## Exercise: Find the most frequent itemsets with a minimum support of 0.05

-Please configure the `Frequent Itemsets` widget to find the most frequent itemsets with a minimum support of 0.05.
-The widget will output the most frequent itemsets with a minimum support of 0.05.
+Please configure the `Frequent Itemsets` widget to find the most frequent itemsets with a minimum support of `0.1`.

-### Find the association rules with a minimum support of 0.01 and a minimum confidence of 90%
+## Exercise: Find the association rules with a minimum support of 0.01 and a minimum confidence of 90%

-Please configure the `Association Rules` widget to find the association rules with a minimum support of 0.01 and a minimum confidence of 90%.
-The widget will output the association rules with a minimum support of 0.01 and a minimum confidence of 90%.
+Please configure the `Association Rules` widget to find the association rules with a minimum support of `1%` and a minimum confidence of 90%.

-## Download products metadata

-In order to interpret the frequent itemsets and association rules, we will need to download the products metadata from web.
-We will be using the `Python Script` widget to download the products metadata from web into Orange3.

-# Exercise: Frequent itemset and association rule mining for another category in Amazon review data

-Please try to apply what we have learn in today's lab to another category in Amazon review data (2018) and try to interpret the result.
+## Exercise: Filter out products with the generated association rule's antecedent

+Please configure the `Select Rows` widget to filter out products with the generated association rule's antecedent.